HeardLibrary/digital-scholarship/script/codegraf/ees3/index.md

 - build a list by repeatedly appending additional items to an empty list.
 - describe the actions that occur when several methods are attached sequentially.

-Total video time: 33m 13s (60m 57s when practice live coding videos are included)
+Total video time: m s (m s when practice live coding videos are included)

 ## Links